Filial Play Therapy for Parent-Child Connection

 Ready to Explore This Together?

-If you’re curious about whether Filial Play Therapy could support your family, we can begin with a complimentary discovery call to talk through your child’s needs and your questions.
+Families seeking Filial Play Therapy in Bangalore often come to this work wanting to strengthen connection, reduce conflict, and better understand their child’s emotional world.
+If you’re curious about whether Filial Play Therapy is the right fit your family, we can begin with a complimentary discovery call to talk through your child’s needs.